Boundary Potential Method for Describing Electron Teleportation in an Interferometer with a Topological Superconductor: Model and Symmetry

-where $t'$ is the transfer integral between nearest neighboring sites and $\mu_{\rm N}$ is the chemical potential in the normal metal lead.
-The coupling between the topological superconductor and normal metal lead is described by
+where $t'$ is the transfer integral between nearest-neighboring sites and $\mu_{\rm N}$ is the chemical potential in the normal metal lead.
+The coupling between the topological superconductor and the normal metal lead is described by

 where $t_{1}$ ($t_{2}$) represents the transfer integral between the $1$st ($N$th) site in the topological superconductor and the $1$st ($M$th) site in the normal metal lead.
 We take account of the magnetic flux $\Phi$ piercing the interferometer by replacing $t_{2}$ with $t_{2}e^{\pm i\phi}$, where the phase $\phi$ is defined as